…lots of which are also B&B's and holidays lets.

 Some unusual windows

-With over 2400 separate oast houses photographed, Geograph has the largest public online photographic record of oast houses.
+With around 2500 separate oast houses photographed, Geograph has the largest public online photographic record of oast houses.

 …and most featured on postcards and calenders